rancher/rancher.github.io/os/running-rancheros/cloud/gce/index.md

 ## Running RancherOS on Google Compute Engine (GCE)
 ----

-Note: The Google Compute Engine image was introduced in v0.3.0, but is still experimental.
+Note: The Google Compute Engine image is still experimental.
 There are known issues with the image, so please do not use it in production!

 ### Adding the RancherOS Image into GCE